 Missing Records From Key Employees

-The motion claims that several employees central to Amazon’s pricing decisions have virtually no documents, emails or internal messages from the most critical time period.
+The motion states that key employees lack important records.
+Many have no emails or internal messages from the critical period.

 Requests Made in the Sanctions Motion